NovoNordisk-OpenSource/zephyr/README.md

     want to inform your user - allowing them to specify a `verbosity_level` directly as an argument or only through options.
-3. Write in the documentation of your functions that verbosity level can be controlled through options - see more about how to easily write reusable documentation from the `options` package
+3. Write in the documentation of your functions that verbosity level can be controlled through options